stephanfuchs/ansible-prometheus-pushgateway/README.md

-# Ansible Role: prometheus-node-exporter
+# Ansible Role: prometheus-pushgateway

-An Ansible role that installs Prometheus Node Exporter on Ubuntu-based machines with systemd.
+An Ansible role that installs Prometheus Pushgateway on Ubuntu-based machines with systemd.

 ## Requirements